 Whether you pick a bad boy from the 50s who would wear studded leather jackets with flashy boots and printed tops or bad boys from the 70s who had mohawk hairstyle and a flamboyant dressing sense – it’s all strung together.

 You will generally find bad boys wearing leather jackets with understated and classic staples like crisp white chambray shirts and derby boots.
 They go with smart casual dressing; something that looks effortlessly cool to give the impression of paying attention yet not giving much importance to their looks because at the end of the day they have to keep up with their devil may care attitude.
 You will also find them wearing distressed jeans and traditional rocker suit jackets.

 From denim jeans to button-down shirts and flared leather pants and sometimes even cotton chinos and printed scarves, these are the clothing items that they use to create the perfect bad boy ensemble.
-Furthermore, bad boys like to stick to black, a commonality with goths, but they are open to experiments and use of color blocking and industrial shades.
+Furthermore, bad boys like to stick to black, a commonality with goths, but they are open to experiments and the use of color blocking and industrial shades.
 The bad boy aesthetics would not be complete without the mention of metallic hardware and sleek, signature hairdo.

 Bad Boy Outfit Ideas

 It is fairly easy to put together bad boy outfits.
 You can find inspiration from several Hollywood celebrities as well, especially the musicians.
 However, if you’re interested in giving a makeover to your capsule wardrobe and you want to invest in staple items that will help you create bad boy outfits with ease, follow the guide below.